betajs/betajs-dynamics/docsrc/tutorials/helloworld.md

-Before we start we assume that you know the basics of HTML, Javascript, Jquery and how to use these locally in your Browser.

-Our "Hello World" File is one HTML that loads the BetaJS Framework and some other required files in the head.
-And runs a very basic "Hello World" Script in the body.
+Our "Hello World" a one-page html that loads the BetaJS framework and some other required files in the head.
+And runs a very basic "Hello World" script in the body.

-If everything is set up correctly you should see "Hello World" if you load the helloworld.html displayed in the box below in the Browser.
+If everything is set up correctly you should see "Hello World" if you load the helloworld.html displayed in the box below in the your browser, and making sure that all the assets are present as well.

 ```html